dataclay/event-scripts/README.md

 >  ```
 > C:\Users\dev\event-scripts\timestamp.bat 512 '08-24-2018'
 >  ```
 >  + For passing pre-existing information, select a different item from the Append drop down menu, then click **Append**.
 Templater appends a corresponding, pre-existing, argument macro to the contents within the event field.
-Refer to the table under [Argument Macros]() for a listing of [all available pre-existing argument macros]().
+Refer to the table under [Pre-defined argument macros](#argument-macros) for a listing of all available pre-existing argument macros.
 The following example shows how you would pass three pre-existing pieces of information as arguments to the registered NodeJS script `update-job.js`: (1) `$aep` — the path to the currently processed After Effect project file, (2) `$data_uri` — the full URL or absolute path to Templater's connected data source, and (3) `$now` — a timestamp derived from the host machine's internal clock.
 >  ```
 >  node C:\Users\dev\event-scripts\update-job.js $aep $data_uri $now
 >  ```
 >  + For passing values from Templater's data source, create custom argument macros by prefixing column names or property keys with the `$` symbol, and append those macros to the script path or full command within the event field.
-Learn more about [Argument Macros]() and [Passing job details to event scripts]() below.
+Learn more about [Pre-defined argument macros](#argument-macros) and [Using job details to event scripts](#use-details-in-scripts) below.
 The following example shows how you would pass the values of the `album-name` and `release-date` columns from Templater's connected spreadsheet to the registered Windows Batch script `setup-folder.bat`.
 >  ```
 >  C:\Users\dev\event-scripts\setup-folder.bat $album-name $release-date
 >  ```